 4. Inter-molting Stage

-This is the stage where the shrimp’s exoskeleton and body functions without any limitation.
-The shrimp eat as much as it is possible, and actively gains the weight.
+This is the stage where the shrimp’s exoskeleton and body function without any limitation.
+The shrimp eat as much as it is possible, and actively gains weight.

 Molting and Growth Rate.
 How often Shrimp Molt